-- Will you consider the following questions and set your mind to overcome these temptations (Rom 8:5–6, 12:2, Gal 5:16)?
+- Are you willing to set your mind to overcome these temptations (Rom 8:5–6, 12:2, Gal 5:16)?

-- Are temptations common to everyone (1 Cor 10:12–13, Jas 1:14-15)?
+- Are temptations common to everyone (1 Cor 10:12–13)?
 Should you accept that you will be tempted?

-- Is God faithful to allow you to be not tempted beyond what you are able (1 Cor 10:13, Jas 4:7-10)?
+- Is God faithful to allow you to be not tempted beyond what you are able (1 Cor 10:13)?

 - Will giving into temptations help you to escape sin?
 What will more likely help you endure temptations and decrease your urges: giving into the same temptations or enduring urges to weaken them (1 Cor 10:13)?

-- Will you have to bear the sin for a little while (1 Cor 10:13)?
+- Will you have to bear the urges to sin for some time to overcome them (1 Cor 10:13)?

-- What other good and joyful things can you do to replace temptations (Gal 5:16-24)?
-Will surrounding yourself with temptations help you escape them (Rom 13:13–14, 1 Cor 15:33)?
+- Will surrounding yourself with temptations help you escape them (Rom 13:13–14, 1 Cor 15:33)?

-Other Scriptures: Rom 6:1–15, Gal 2:20, 5:16–24, 1 John 3:4–9.
+Other Scriptures: Luke 9:23–24, Rom 6:1–15, Gal 2:20, 5:16–24, 1 John 3:4–9.